skindya/CCO-design-patterns-SK-Copy/README.md

 The preferred format for design patterns is Mermaid, although an image in PNG or similar should also be provided.

+The current style choice is the following:

+- Yellow rounded boxes for classes
+- Purple rounded boxes for instances
+- Shortened IRI/identifier for the classes
+- Labelled nodes for object properties
+- Shortened IRI/identifier for object properties

 A tool to create and edit Mermaid can be found here:

 https://mermaid.live/edit